Is the Koala Sampler the ultimate pocket-sized sampler for smartphones? Let’s have a deep dive into the application and see how it performs!

 The application has 3 main areas: Sample, Sequence, and Perform.

-Understanding Sample tab
+Understanding the Sample tab

 You can add the samples here.
 You may choose to record by holding and tapping any of the 16 buttons on the screen.
-Or alternatively, select one from your existing files through the hamburger menu selecting ‘Import Audio’.
+Or alternatively, select one from your existing files through the hamburger menu, selecting ‘Import Audio’.

-Don’t worry if you are puzzled now, about where to find samples.
+Don’t worry if you are puzzled now about where to find samples.
 Check my article on this topic and mind copyright.

 Once you have the set of samples you wish to work on, check ‘Edit’ to cut the sample and use the important parts only.
-Check if the tones are right, listen to it with your ears, or use professional samples as they mark the scales in the filenames.
+Check if the tones are right, listen to them with your ears, or use professional samples as they mark the scales in the filenames.

 Watch out for drums as well, worth adding a cleaner set or recording your own.
-It takes more time but auto-chop (Samurai mod only) will help you.
+It takes more time, but auto-chop (Samurai mod only) will help you.

 Working on a new beat?
 The sequence will help you!

-This is where from my point of view things might get a bit more complicated if you are not used to this kind of workflow.
+This is where, from my point of view, things might get a bit more complicated if you are not used to this kind of workflow.
 Fear not, I try to help you understand Koala Sampler better and push you forward to record your first song.

-Use piano roll (Samurai mod only) to start the sample perfectly and start adding your beats.
+Use the piano roll (Samurai mod only) to start the sample perfectly and start adding your beats.
 If you are hesitant to use Samurai at first (as it has extra costs), you can create songs without it.
-My EP, Demon Festival was fully produced without Samurai.
+My EP, Demon Festival, was fully produced without Samurai.
 So I can understand you.

-As you will see in the video, hitting the ‘x’ is impossible in landscape mode currently, hopefully, they will mend it soon.
+As you will see in the video, hitting the ‘x’ is impossible in landscape mode currently; hopefully, they will mend it soon.

 Ready to Perform?

-Once, you are set with the patterns, head over to Perform and enjoy the different filters to make your beats dope.
+Once you are set with the patterns, head over to Perform and enjoy the different filters to make your beats dope.
 Explore them before recording, and try to find the best mix for your song.

 As a lofi beatmaker, I was aiming to replicate a vinyl vibe.
 Let me show you a great video on this topic.